-Get the look: The great thing about the beatnik style is how easy it is to achieve.
+Get the outfit: The great thing about the beatnik style is how easy it is to achieve.
 So, what did beatniks wear in the 60s?
-Well I just hope that you like dark colors.
+We, l I just hope that you like dark colors.
 To achieve the beatnik style, get yourself a pair of narrow black pants, a Breton t-shirt or a black turtleneck sweater and for an extra touch, a beret.
 You may have guessed from the beret that the beatnik style is quite Parisian in influence.
 Tres chic!

 As the decade progressed further, the hippy movement sprung out in response to the opposition to the Vietnam War.
 Anti-establishment, anti-war and anti-violence, it had an ‘anything goes’ philosophy, with ideals including free love.
 Everything got bigger and longer; hair, collars, pant legs, and far-out psychedelic patterns.

 The constantly evolving Beatles could be considered early leaders of this movement with their musical masterpiece, Sergeant Pepper’s Lonely Hearts Club Band.
 Released in June 1967, at the beginning of what became known as the ‘Summer of Love’, it captured the mood rather well.
 Musical legend, Jimi Hendrix was another exponent of this style, embracing outrageous patterns and prints, scarves, bell-bottomed pants to create a truly distinctive image.

 London’s Carnaby Street became the happening place to go and pick up some groovy clothing where velvet jackets and frilly shirts were the order of the day.

 There was a big eastern influence for 1960s hippies, with Kaftan jackets, Indian prints and other ethnic fashions being worn.